williamcatzin/Refactoring-Tool/README.md

 # Design Document
 Authors: William Catzin, Kenneth Addo

 Refactoring Tool is a full-stack web application built for software quality research in the Department of Software Engineering at the Rochester Institute of Technoology.
-Refactoring Tool allows users to enter a commit message in the text box and three machine learning modeles in the back end determine if the message pertains to self-admitted refactoring (SAR) or not (non-SAR).
+Refactoring Tool allows users to enter a commit message in a text box and three machine learning modeles in the back end determine if the message pertains to self-admitted refactoring (SAR) or not (non-SAR).
 If the message does pertain to SAR, then the type of refactoring and the intention behind the refactoring is also determined.

 ![refactoring tool](refactoring_tool/refactoring_tool.gif)